Chapter 10:

 There's something... soft on top of me.

-I had hit my head pretty hard on the ground so I winced in pain.
+I hit my head pretty hard on the ground so I winced in pain.
 As I opened my eyes, another person filled my vision.
-I had broken Amber's fall with my own body.
+I had succeeded in breaking Amber's fall with my own body.

 She simply stared at me in shock without saying a word.
 The smell of fresh perfume filled my senses as our ragged breathing slowed to match one another's.
 Her stern facial expression betrayed the rosiness filling her cheeks, our hearts racing.